mozilla/normandy/docs/dev/install.rst

       curl ${SERVER}/buckets/main/collections/normandy-recipes/records

-On the Firefox side, pulling the recipes from the local instance of Remote Settings will require these preferences to be set:
+On the Firefox side, pulling the recipes from the local instance of Remote Settings will require this preference to be set:

 - ``services.settings.server``: ``http://localhost:8888/v1``

+And these two boolean preferences need to be created (*right click*):

 - ``services.settings.verify_signature``: false
 - ``app.normandy.remotesettings.enabled``: true